 Avoid overuse of quotes

-It is often tempting to use a quote in your own writing because it saves effort, but this can be a problem if you do not replace the author's exact wording with words that best suit your message.
+Using quotes in your writing can be tempting as it requires less effort, but it can be problematic if the author's exact quote wording isn't replaced with words that best fit your message.

 You can shorten lengthy quotes